 Editor's note: The following article includes offensive language and views that could be disturbing to some readers.

-Twitter restricted West's account after he tweeted on Oct.
-9 that he would "go death con 3 on Jewish people."
-His Instagram account was previously locked for separate remarks disparaging Jewish people.
-Footage of West repeating tropes and conspiracy theories to other media outlets has since surfaced.
+Twitter locked West's account earlier in October after he tweeted that he would "go death con 3 on Jewish people."
+It also removed the offending tweet.
+Instagram previously locked his account for separate remarks disparaging Jewish people.
+West repeated tropes and conspiracy theories to other media outlets that have since surfaced.

-Meanwhile, antisemites have rallied around him.
-Per the Los Angeles Times, a group in Los Angeles gave Nazi salutes behind a banner hanging over the 405 freeway that read “Kanye is right about the Jews.”
+The Los Angeles Times reported on Sunday that a hate group gathered in Los Angeles in support of West.
+Per the report, the group gave Nazi salutes behind a banner hanging over the 405 freeway that read “Kanye is right about the Jews.”